iceamdeveloper/iceam/wp-content/plugins/sucuri-scanner/readme.txt

 == Installation  ==

-The installation of the Sucuri WordPress Security plugin is very simple and straight forward.
+The installation of the Sucuri Security WordPress Security plugin is very simple and straight forward.
 A detailed breakdown of the process is available [here](https://sucuri.net/wordpress-security-plugin-installation) (including images), however, below we outline the bare minimum steps.

 To install Sucuri Security and complement your Security posture: